LAMSSAOUI/fact_of_Container_image/README.md

 ![WhatsApp Image 2023-03-19 at 12 46 36](https://user-images.githubusercontent.com/100031609/226173393-eccc5191-4fc9-4591-8594-266c11d149db.jpeg)

-as we see that the container has been build on tree layers each blob is a layer
+as we see that the container has been build on three layers each blob is a layer

 because if we do